alhajee/ckan/doc/extensions/adding-custom-fields.rst

 This adds our custom_resource_text to the editing form of the resources.

-Save and reload your development server CKAN will take any additional keys from the resource schema and save them the its extras field.
+Save and reload your development server FMLD will take any additional keys from the resource schema and save them the its extras field.
 The templates will automatically check this field and display them in the resource_read page.

 Sorting by custom fields on the dataset search page
 ---------------------------------------------------
-Now that we've added our custom field, we can customize the CKAN web front end search page to sort datasets by our custom field.
+Now that we've added our custom field, we can customize the FMLD web front end search page to sort datasets by our custom field.
 Add a new file called ``ckanext-extrafields/ckanext/extrafields/templates/package/search.html`` containing: